DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 organizers of Lowlands, the largest pop festival of the Netherlands.
 His bar being part of Lowlands for five years eventually led to his own festival, Magneetfestival, on the eastern outskirts of Amsterdam.

-When the Volkskrant building art factory reached its sixth anniversary, it had become difficult to pinpoint which of the Volkskrant building’s ‘successes’ were the result of Urban Resort’s efforts, and which of these were entirely 'bottom-up'.
-All interesting things that emerged from the building’s communities were all, to some extent, facilitated by Urban Resort.
-This is the case for Canvas, which would have gone bankrupt without Urban Resort's leniency towards paying rent, and would not have been able to act as a platform for the many DJs from the building.
-It is the case for the graphic designers, performance artists and music producers from the creative community on the fifth floor, which would have had more difficulties in achieving their artistic goals if rents would have been higher.
-And finally, it is the case for the startup community that could grow stronger and larger not only due to their own hard work but also because of Urban Resort's flexibility in facilitating them.

 # Enter the Volkshotel – 2013 and Onwards